 A classic example would be a stem that reviews the flow of blood through a major artery.
 What happens if the blood pressure increases?
 Would the diameter of the blood vessel decrease/increase?
 Similar questions are found in the actual GAMSAT ® Exam but also when you start your medical degree.
 Approach the GAMSAT ® exam as a training ground before starting your medical career.
 Developing the ability to reason logically and process information systematically when given new information/formulas/data are important qualities in becoming a good doctor.

-The fear of physics is understandable but irrational.
+The fear of physics is understandable but irrational, especially among those who are preparing for the GAMSAT ® from a non science background.
 With all the pressure of expectation and time constraints, physics stems appear very difficult at just a glance.
 Out of the sciences, the format physics takes is often the most unfamiliar; there will be an emphasis on formulas, equations and graphs, even the options may appear alien.
 You will however often find that after reading through the stem and having a think about the ideas put forth, the reasoning and interpretation is mostly the same.
 It is the format that may be off-putting: instead of reasoning with words you might be reasoning with formulas.
 The important thing is to always make an honest attempt.